neovim/neovim/runtime/colors/README.txt

 	  ...
 	endif

-You can use ":highlight clear" to reset everything to the defaults, and then change the groups that you want differently.
+You can use `:highlight clear` to reset everything to the defaults, and then change the groups that you want differently.
 This will also work for groups that are added in later versions of Vim.
-Note that ":highlight clear" uses the value of 'background', thus set it before this command.
+Note that `:highlight clear` uses the value of 'background', thus set it before this command.
 Some attributes (e.g., bold) might be set in the defaults that you want removed in your color scheme.
 Use something like "gui=NONE" to remove the attributes.

-In case you want to set 'background' depending on the colorscheme selected, this autocmd might be useful:
+In case you want to set 'background' depending on the colorscheme selected, this autocmd might be useful: >

      autocmd SourcePre */colors/blue_sky.vim set background=dark